 Marketing Plan Executive Summary Free Sample

-Read the marketing plan executive summary that forms part of a sample marketing plan you can download free.
+Read the sample that in included in a full marketing plan you can download free.

 This is the Executive Summary section of a Full Example Marketing Plan available on this site for free download.
 This executive summary presents an overview of the situation faced by institution and the methodology used in identifying strengths, weaknesses, opportunities and threats in order to come up with the best marketing strategies to take the institution forward to success.
-Go to the sample executive summary.
+Go to the sample.

 When we compare our fiscal year end 2000 with those of the other local commercial banks we saw that our bank continues to hold the leading industry position 34% assets, 38% loans and 35% deposits.
 Our ratio of loans-to-deposits stands at an acceptable level of 76% within the guidelines of 75% to 85% of the Central Bank.
 However, despite this strong position which we hold, our bank were unable to reach the level of profitability achieved by our competitors.
 For example, we achieved a return on assets ratio (RAO) of only 0.65% compared with the industry average of 0.81%.
 According to our research the poor result was largely due to low spread on interest earned from the Public Sector loans, which account for a substantial percentage of the overall portfolio, and receive interest at concessionary rates.